kubevirt/project-infra/docs/how-to-add-a-new-repository.md

 Here's the PR adding the `monitoring` repository as an example: https://github.com/kubevirt/project-infra/pull/990/files

+Consider looking into enabling [merge automation](https://github.com/kubevirt/community/blob/main/docs/add-merge-automation-to-your-repository.md) for the new repository.

 ## Pull request template

 Before you create the pull request, you should be notified with a pull request creation url similar to this one: